 65535) lets any instance send traffic to any destination, except for traffic blocked by Google Cloud.
 A higher priority firewall rule may restrict outbound access.
 Internet access is allowed if no other firewall rules deny outbound traffic and if the instance has an external IP address or uses a Cloud NAT instance.
 For more information, see Internet access requirements.

 Implied deny ingress rule.
 An ingress rule whose action is

 0.0.0.0/0, and priority is the lowest possible (

-65535) protects all instances by blocking incoming traffic to them.
+65535) protects all instances by blocking incoming connections to them.
 A higher priority rule might allow incoming access.
-The default network includes some additional rules that override this one, allowing certain types of incoming traffic.
+The default network includes some additional rules that override this one, allowing certain types of incoming connections.

 The implied rules cannot be removed, but they have the lowest possible

 priorities.
 You can create rules that override them as long as your rules have higher

 priorities (priority numbers less than

 allow rules of the same priority, an ingress